Zihad550/all-about-react-class/README.md

 # React Class Component

-- React.Component
+- React.Component:
-  To use class component as <tags/> use extends React.Component
+  To use class component as **<tags/>** use extends React.Component

-- render method
+- render method:
   React by default calls the render function.
 You have to write the return keyword and all the things you want to return inside it.

-- props
+- props:
   To get props in a class component you have to use **this.props**